damianhakert/damianhakert.github.io/source/posts/2016/11/02/global-developer-survey-2016.html.md

 chat and collaboration tools (such as Slack, HipChat, etc.) are very or extremely important to their everyday work.
-In the brave new world of software development, rigid processes are replaced with more natural ways of communicating, which in turn improve the efficiency and speed of a team.
+In the brave new world of software development, rigid processes are replaced with more natural ways of communicating, which in turn improves the efficiency and speed of a team.

 ### Conversational Development is the new Agile